rrchai/BraTs-Validate-Users/README.md

 Rscript setup.R
 ```

-Start tool to monitor submission for the google form
+Start monitoring new submissions from the google form

 ```Bash
 Rscript runMonitor.R
 ```

-TODO: change to credential in the future, [here](https://gargle.r-lib.org/articles/non-interactive-auth.html).